nickbrandt/GitLab/doc/user/clusters/crossplane.md

 The Auto DevOps pipeline can be run with the following options:

+The Environment variables, `AUTO_DEVOPS_POSTGRES_MANAGED` and `AUTO_DEVOPS_POSTGRES_MANAGED_CLASS_SELECTOR` need to be set to provision PostgresQL using Crossplane

+Alertnatively, the following options can be overridden from the values for the helm chart.

-1. `postgres.managed` set to true which will select a default resourceclass.
-The resourceclass needs to be marked with the annotation `resourceclass.crossplane.io/is-default-class: "true"` (As per the guide the CloudSQLInstanceClass `cloudsqlinstancepostgresql-standard-default` will be used to satisfy the claim )
+- `postgres.managed` set to true which will select a default resource class.
+     The resource class needs to be marked with the annotation `resourceclass.crossplane.io/is-default-class: "true"`.
+The CloudSQLInstanceClass
+     `cloudsqlinstancepostgresql-standard-default` will be used to satisfy the claim.

-1. `postgres.managed` set to true with `postgres.managedClassSelector` providing the resource class to choose based on labels.
-In this case the value of `postgres.managedClassSelector.matchLabels.gitlab-ad-demo="true"` will select the CloudSQLInstance class `cloudsqlinstancepostgresql-standard` to satisfy the claim request.
+- `postgres.managed` set to `true` with `postgres.managedClassSelector`
+     providing the resource class to choose based on labels.
+In this case, the value of `postgres.managedClassSelector.matchLabels.gitlab-ad-demo="true"`

-Alertnatively, the Environment variables `AUTO_DEVOPS_POSTGRES_MANAGED` and `AUTO_DEVOPS_POSTGRES_MANAGED_CLASS_SELECTOR` could also be used in the Auto DevOps pipeline.
+     will select the CloudSQLInstance class `cloudsqlinstancepostgresql-standard`
+     to satisfy the claim request.

 The Auto DevOps pipeline should provision a PostgresqlInstance when it runs succesfully.